Frequently Asked Questions on Bankruptcy and Debt

 - Creditors cease harassment, legal procedures and attempts to seize property, furniture and wages

-- You make only one payment per month, within your budget
+- Make only one payment per month, within your budget

-- You keep all your assets (house, car, etc.)
+- Keep all your assets (house, car, etc.)

 - You are protected from service interruptions by utilities (telephone, electricity, gas, etc.)

 - Interest ceases upon the filing of the proposal

 - Trustee fees are included in your monthly payment.